supremeimposter/My-Vault/DiscreteMathematics/Mathematical Logic.md

 - Logic for mathematicians and computers
-- Computers cannot have ambiguity
+- Natural Languages have ambiguity, but computers cannot have ambiguity
 - Logic is the basis for mathematical reasoning and automated systems